ahmadaimandev/digital-nomad/README.md

 # Guitarista Landing Page

-Welcome to the Guitarista Landing Page project!
-This project showcases a modern, responsive landing page for a guitar shop called Guitarista.
-The page includes various sections like Home, About Us, Products, Pricing, Clients, and Contact Us.
+Welcome to the Digital Nomad project!
+This project showcases a modern, responsive landing page for a remote job search called Digital Nomad.
+The page includes various sections like Home, About Us, How It's Work, Pricing, FAQS, and Contact Us.

 ![Guitarista Landing Page](./preview.png)